apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Russia launches cargo ship to the International Space Station – Spaceflight Now**
+**Space Agencies Around The World Are Racing To Moon's South Pole.
+Here's Why**

-You can read more about it [here](https://spaceflightnow.com/2023/08/23/live-coverage-russia-to-launch-cargo-to-the-international-space-station/).
+You can read more about it [here](https://www.ndtv.com/world-news/space-agencies-around-the-world-are-racing-to-moons-south-pole-heres-why-4320937).

 ## Requirements
 - Python 3.8